Kaitlynn Carter Opens Up About Romance With Miley Cyrus: ‘I Was In Love With Her’

 “This past July, I went on vacation with a female friend; the next thing I knew, I was in love with her…Until that trip, it had never crossed my mind that I was even capable of loving a woman the way I loved her.”

-Carter went on to say that after looking back at her romantic history she realized that she never had a “type.”
+Carter went on to say that after looking back at her romantic history, she realized that she never had a “type.”
 She noted that she was always attracted to the men she dated in a way that was more connected to their mind than physical traits.

 The MTV star added that shortly after her year-long marriage to her longtime love Brody Jenner ended, she traveled through Europe with her “friend” Miley as they both tried to move past their simultaneous marital breakups.
 It was on that trip that her “first and only” romance with a woman began.